sap-tutorials/sap-build-process-automation/tutorials/spa-run-process/spa-run-process.md

 Monitoring business process is one of the key aspect of the automated processes.
 Technical monitoring is an administrator job where a process admin proactively and consistently monitors the process performance, identifies any issues in the process and takes necessary actions to ensure business process continuity.

-**SAP Build** provides different applications to monitor and manage different process artefacts.
-These applications are available under the **Monitor** tab.
+**SAP Build** provides different applications to monitor and manage different process artifacts.
+These applications are available under the **Monitoring** tab.

-1. Choose Home, then Monitor.
+1. Choose Home, then Monitoring.

     <!-- border -->![Run](010.png)

 2. All deployed processes can be accessed under Processes and Workflows under Manage.
-To monitor all the running instances of the process, you have to go to Monitor then **Process and Workflow Instances**.
+To monitor all the running instances of the process, you have to go to Monitoring then **Process and Workflow Instances**.

     <!-- border -->![Run](009.png)

-2. In there, you will see all the running, erroneous and suspended process instances.
+3. In there, you will see all the running, erroneous and suspended process instances.
 Use the filter bar to get a more customized view of the process instances based on different statutes like running, completed, suspended, terminated etc.

-3. Choose your process instance that was just triggered via the start form.
+4. Choose your process instance that was just triggered via the start form.

-4. As you can see the process is waiting for the task to be completed.
+5. As you can see the process is waiting for the task to be completed.
 These tasks are generated from the forms that are added in the process and can be accessed via the **My Inbox** application.
 In logs, you can see the entire trace of how the process has been progressing with some basic runtime information of each activity.

     <!-- border -->![Run](011.png)

     > Notice the **Recipients** list.
 This is the same as configured in the **General** section of the **Approval Form**.
 The task will go into the inboxes of all the recipients.

-5. Observe the process context which is the actual process data flowing across different activities in the process.
+6. Observe the process context which is the actual process data flowing across different activities in the process.
 This option contains the information that you entered in the **Order Approval Request Form**.

     <!-- border -->![Run](012.png)